 And in 2021 we’re quite close to that being a reality, not thanks to AR or VR, but because of some key advances in a few areas and, more importantly, the mindset shift that the pandemic forced upon many of us.

 Say what you will about the pandemic.
-It sucks.
+This sucks.
 I know people are in survival mode.
 We’ve all had to adjust.
 People have left the major cities in droves.
 Some have decided they regret it, and they’re being gaslighted by the Wall Street Journal.
 Instead of focusing on ways to make it easier for the people who want to return to cities to do so, we’re forced to choose a side: urban or rural.
 With location agnosticism, why should it matter?

 If you were considered disposable by your previous employer, why would you want to go work for them again if you didn’t need to?
 That’s a difficult mental shift, especially in America where so many of our decisions—including where to go and what to invest in—are driven by the power of massive corporations.
 As more individuals are able to work from anywhere, increasingly for themselves, we remove our dependence on these corporations and can introduce different values into our lives.